-The trading market for our common stock will depend, in part, on the research and reports that securities or industry analysts publish about us or our business and our industry.
-We do not currently have, and may never obtain, research coverage by securities and industry analysts.
-If no securities or industry analysts commence coverage of our company, the trading price for our common stock would likely be negatively impacted.
-If we obtain securities or industry analyst coverage and if one or more of the analysts who cover us downgrades our common stock or publishes inaccurate or unfavorable research about our business, our stock price would likely decline.
+The trading market for our common stock depends, in part, on the research and reports that securities or industry analysts publish about us or our business and our industry.
+If one or more of the analysts who cover us downgrades our common stock or publishes inaccurate or unfavorable research about our business, our stock price would likely decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, demand for our common stock could decrease, which could cause our stock price and trading volume to decline.